GussailRaat/EMNLP-19-IIM/README.md

 ### Dataset

-* These datasets can be accessed through (https://github.com/A2Zadeh/CMU-MultimodalSDK) or
+* You can access these datasets from [here](https://github.com/A2Zadeh/CMU-MultimodalSDK) or

 * You can download datasets from this link (https://drive.google.com/drive/folders/1IVgdjfRGSqnai45ksot7UZ5C-1xJBBWZ?usp=sharing).